Health and wellbeing resources

 - This NHS site will tell you all about common emotional and psychological problems.
 It'll give you some ideas on how best to tackle them using a CBT-based approach.

-- See MoodGYM online practical help for anxiety and depression.
-It's based on the principles of Cognitive Behavioural Therapy (CBT).
+- See Moodgym for online practical help with anxiety and depression.
+It's based on the principles of cognitive behavioural therapy (CBT).

 - There are local self-help support groups for a wide variety of issues.
 You can contact them by telephone on 0115 911 1662.

 Domestic violence, sexual abuse, forced marriage